Soviena/kaa.si-cli/README.md

 ## UNINSTALL
 1. `pip uninstall kaasi-cli` or `sudo pip uninstall kaasi-cli`

-### note
+### Note
-*the program will create kaasi.txt and history.txt in your terminal directory*
+*the program will create kaasi.txt and history.txt in your working directory, i.e home directory in linux and user directory in windows*.

-*decryption failed on gogoanime vidstreaming link*
+*if you have problem entering the anilist token, you can edit directly kaasi.txt*.

+`{'player': 'mpv/vlc', 'termux': False/True, 'anilist': True, 'token': 'paste token here', 'auto': True/False, 'username': 'Anilist_username'}`

+*This code updated once in a while, be sure to check it*